Principal Engineer

 Leadership

-Guiding teams to reach shared goals
+Guiding teams to reach ambitious goals

 Software engineering